Exploring the Key Differences and Best Applications Between Acetal and PTFE

 • This material is also used as the construction material of vehicle fuel sender units, power windows, door locks, vehicle tanks, and turn signals.

-• Recently, Acetal is used in many types of sports equipment like paintball accessories, airsoft guns, and so on.
+• Recently, Acetal has been used in many types of sports equipment, such as paintball accessories and airsoft guns.

-• In the food industry, Acetal is applied to produce milk pumps, food conveyors, and some other related products.
+• In the food industry, Acetal is used to produce milk pumps, food conveyors, and related products.

-• To manufacture kitchenware like knife handles and coffee brewers, companies are now using Acetal.
+• Companies now use Acetal to manufacture kitchenware like knife handles and coffee brewers.

 • Acetal is also used to manufacture various medical devices like insulin pens and inhalers.